Japan iPhone Prepaid Sim Card – Android Prepaid Sim Card

+If you prefer to unlock your iPhone, you can try jailbreaking it.
+Jailbreaking and unlocking iPhones are not easy tasks.
 One slip and you may have bricked your expensive smartphone.
-We recommend buying a pre-jailbroken/unlocked used iPhone from eBay or Craigslist. iPhone 3G’s typically cost around $150.
-Make sure you carry a paper clip with you.
+You can buy a unlocked used iPhone from eBay or Craigslist. iPhone 5’s typically cost around $200.

-The only iPhone cellphone carrier in Japan is SoftBank.
+Previously, the only iPhone cellphone carrier in Japan is SoftBank.
 Japan is also very security conscious, so they do not allow vendors to simply sell a SIM card.
-You need to possess a passport to rent a SIM .card.
-We learned from our trip that SoftBank is not the most economical for American travelers with iPhones, Android smart phones or other smartphones.
+You need to show a passport to rent a SIM card or mobile router.

-Have the store activate the phone and load the card.
+Always have the store activate the phone and load the card before you leave.